 An electronic receipt of acknowledgment of the registration will be sent to the Industry actor together with the files allowing the use of the logo.
 No validation from Santé publique France is required.
 The logo can be used immediately after the email reception.

-- Usage Regulation for the Nutri-Score logo (in English / in French) and appendices:
+- Conditions of Use for the Nutri-Score logo (in English / in French) and appendices:

 - a scientific and technical Q&A (in English / in French)